shmulik-willinger/behavioral_cloning/writeup.md

 To combat the overfitting, I modified the model and added Dropout layers and more dataset.
 The model was also trained and validated on different data sets to ensure that the model was not overfitting.

+**Using Generator**

+The images captured in the car simulator are very large comparing to dataset images for other common networks.
+Each image contains 76,800 pixels (80X320X3) after cropping, and when the dataset contains 70K images we need a huge memory for network training.
+I used Generator to pull pieces of the data and process it on the fly only when the model need it.

+The cons of using the generator is that errors are being hidden inside the thread, and if the inside code is failing for any exception such as loading the images, cropping ect., the file output will be 'StopIteration' with no more information.

+**Comments**

+When running the simulator to drive autonomously, it's running the model.prediction() function that gets the current image from the center camera.
+In order to get the right prediction it's necessary to process the image the same steps as we ran on the training set, including cropping and color changing.
+Missing this step will lead to strage predictions in the simulator.

+Machine learning involves trying out ideas and testing them to see if they work.
+If the model is over or underfitting, then try to figure out why and adjust accordingly.
+I tried a couple of ideas like reduced the bandwidth of the image by converting each image from BGR to YUV, adding brightness randomization by convering images to HSV, adding more layers (Fully connected, Polling, Conv2D and more) and checked the prediction changes in the simulator.

 ## Model Architecture